elliotlarson/dev-notes/books/start-small-stay-small-a-developers-guide-to-launching-a-startup.md

 **ACTION ITEM:** List out your warm and cold niches.
 Try to assess the market size of a niche and what it would cost to market to them.
 Do some brain storming on ideas to pitch to your top niches.

 ## Chapter 3

+### Product success triangle

+The success of your product depends on three things:

+* **product** - building the actual software
+* **market** - a group of people that want the product
+* **execution** - marketing, sales, support

+> But a brilliant product with no market or execution is dead.
+A mediocre product with brilliant marketing and execution will make you money.

+He recommends outsourcing as much as possible design and development.
+Marketing is the hard part.

+### Pricing

+The author recommends some standard pricing guidelines:

+* **consumer hobby product**: $29 or $14 a month
+* **consumer product that saves the consumer money**: $49 or $19 a month
+* **small business**: $400 or $99 a month
+* **large business**: $1,000 or $199 a month

+The common techniques used to figure out pricing:

+* comparable sales in the area - look at similar products and services and price accordingly
+* replacement value - the cost to replace the product or service
+* look at cost of not using the software

+37 Signals asks themselfs:

+* What would we pay?
+* What feels right?

+The author recommends using 3 tier pricing.
+Multiply your bottom tier by 2 for middle tier, and then multiply your middle tier by 2 for your top tier.
+Also, make sure the benefit for each step up more than doubles.

+Lean towards higher pricing.
+It's common for software developers to undervalue their software.

+Use prices that end in 7, 8, or 9.
+It's silly, but it works.

+Understand that support is a serious cost, and should be factored in.

+Test your pricing model.
+Measure pricing/revenue at different levels and use data to find the sweet spot.

+## Chapter 4